-This site has links to helpful information for the Independent Author looking for direction.
+This site lists links to helpful information for the Independent Author looking for direction.
 Control your own work, and still save time to write.

 Locate the information you need to assist your efforts and keep your projects moving forward.
 Get your manuscripts written.
-Chart out your own plan and list of the things you will need to learn, then execute your ART.
-Use the links provided on this site to learn more about the skills needed today to be an Independent author / entrepreneur.
+Chart out your own plan and list the things you will need to learn, then execute your ART.
+Use the links provided on this site to learn more about the skills required today to be an Independent author/entrepreneur.

 If you are an Independent Author be prepared to be responsible for the following JOB Functions:

-- Author – creating new content, either informative or entertaining, beginning with proper research and followed with a lot of long hours and hard work.
+- Author – creating new content, either informative or entertaining, beginning with proper research and followed by many hours of hard work.

-- Editor – there are three type of edits that are needed, and you are responsible to either hire a proper editor or to learn the skill to do the job properly.
+- Editor – there are three types of edits that are needed that you are responsible for, you must either hire a proper editor or learn the skill to do the job properly.
 The three types of edits are: